 Since then he has been involved in projects with DC comics once again.
 He wrote for the popular title All Star Batman and Robin with art by Jim Lee.
 The series ended with the 10th issue, and was planned to start again in 2011 with a new title: Dark Knight: Boy Wonder, but it has yet to be published.

-His new movie, his take on Will Eisner's classic The Spirit was released around christmas of 2008.
+Frank Miller made his solo dircting debut with his take on Will Eisner's classic The Spirit was released around Christmas of 2008.